 Comparing R-13 and R-21 insulation is similar to the R-19 comparison.
 Like R-19, R-21 insulation was designed to fit two-by-six stud spaces.
 However, it’s thinner and denser than the R-19 insulation.

-R-21 insulation might be an option for lining crawl spaces that are notorious for heat loss.
+R-21 insulation might be an option for lining crawl spaces notorious for heat loss.
 However, it might require a spray foam or similar type of insulation to avoid cutting batt or board to fit it between the studs.

 However, if you have the option, R-21 is superior to R-19.
 It’s slightly more expensive, but the upgrade can lead to long-term savings, with the R-21 being more energy-efficient.

-R13 vs R30
+R13 vs R30 Insulation

 While most professionals only recommend R-13 for warm climates, R-30 insulation is suitable in various scenarios, even for colder areas.

-R-30 insulation is suitable for attics in warm to moderate climates, floors in moderate to cold climates, and as a buffer to existing insulation in most areas.
+R-30 insulation is suitable for attics in warm to moderate climates, floors in mild to cold climates, and as a buffer to existing insulation in most areas.
 It’s much thicker than R-13 in every form.